-For private delivery service mailing address, go to IRS.gov and enter "street address private delivery service" in the search box.
+For other private delivery service delivery addresses, go to www.irs.gov/uac/Submission-Processing-Center-Street-Addresses-for-Private-Delivery-Service-(PDS), or go to IRS.gov and enter "street address private delivery service" in the search box.

 The private delivery service can tell you how to get written proof of the mailing date.